contrast-zone/t-rewriter.js/intermezzo.md

         )
     )

 Classical example of an expression accepted by an unrestricted grammar language *L* is a string of the same amout of three different characters: *L = a^nb^nc^n, n > 0*.
-Thus, if we pass
+Thus, if we pass a grammar:

     S -> aBSc
     S -> aBc